How to answer "What I'm reading right now..." on Bumble

 Should I name a serious book to seem smart?+

-No — the highbrow-flex pick (War and Peace, untranslated philosophy) is the modal Bumble reading-flex and reads as constructed.
-If your real current read is genuinely serious, ground it with the small reaction-detail.
-If your real read is a paperback you grabbed at the airport, name it with the same level of specificity — that's the answer that lands.
+No — the highbrow-flex (War and Peace, untranslated philosophy) is the modal Bumble reading-flex and reads as constructed.
+If your real read is serious, ground it with a small reaction-detail.
+If it's a paperback you grabbed at the airport, name it with the same specificity.

 Is 'I'm not really a reader' a good answer?+